 An extended warranty, also known as a vehicle service contract, picks up where the original manufacturer's warranty leaves off.
 Since you're buying a used truck, the original warranty has likely expired, so an extended plan provides fresh coverage.
 These plans are especially valuable because they can cover the most expensive and critical parts of your truck, like the engine, transmission, and after-treatment systems.
 When a major component fails, the repair bill can easily run into the tens of thousands.
 An extended warranty for commercial trucks helps shield you from that financial shock.
 Dealerships often offer different tiers of coverage, so you can choose a plan that fits your budget and the level of risk you're comfortable with.
 It’s a practical way to manage the uncertainties that come with a used vehicle.

-The Benefits of a Protection Plan
+What Does a Protection Plan Cover?

 The biggest benefit of a protection plan is peace of mind.
 A used heavy-duty truck has a history, and even with a thorough inspection, you can’t predict every potential issue.
 A good protection plan ensures you’re covered for unexpected repairs that stem from normal wear and tear, which is a reality for any working truck.
 This coverage lets you operate your business with more predictable expenses.
 Instead of worrying about a sudden, massive repair bill, you can budget for a fixed monthly payment.
 This financial stability is crucial for any owner-operator or small fleet owner.
 Knowing you have a plan in place for common truck repairs means you can focus on what matters most: keeping your truck on the road and earning.